 Footer was fully redesigned and now is displayed everywhere except the landing page.
 It contains buttons leading to my social networks and years.
 The second year is now dynamic and is calculated on page load.

 First I chose FontAwesome as my icon provider.
 A change came when I found out that it misses some required icons and their addition isn't coming very soon.
 The perfect solution for this problem turned out a project called Icomoon.
-It allows you to generate icon fonts with FontAwesome or other providers and plus your custom icons.
+It allows you to generate icon fonts with FontAwesome or other providers plus your custom icons.
 Additional icons can be found on icons8 or flaticon.

-Additionally every page on the website has social cards to be nicely displayed once shared.
+Additionally, every page on the website has social cards to be nicely displayed once shared.
 This functionality will not be required any time soon, but I was just curious to implement them.

 Posts have navigation buttons under the sharing section.
 It's simple previous and next buttons to go to appropriate pages.
 I read a lot online and follow several interesting blogs.
 And always thought this kind of control would help readers engage easier.
 Instead of pressing the back button and scrolling to the next catchy post user easily plays posts, like a music playlist, until he or she finds an interesting one.

 API now supports pagination so it was logical to implement different pages and navigation on Frontend as well.
-Unfortunately it's not displayed yet.
+Unfortunately, it's not displayed yet.
 I coded it to display 10 posts per page and to see navigation I need to write more posts.
 Until then Hands Up Emoji will entertain readers with information.

 There is no website without 404 pages.
 So I added my own as well.
 If you are curious you can check it out at /404 or be imaginative in your URL bar.
 I promise you will see it.

 The last candidate in the update series is the Landing page.
-Now it has two buttons to easily navigate to Contact or Resume page.
+Now it has two buttons to easily navigate to the Contact or Resume page.
 They are the most used ones.
 This makes navigation easier on mobile devices where you need to press a Toggler button first.

 That's it for now.
 Maybe I missed some points, but they are not so crucial.
 Frontend development, especially design, turned out to be easier than I originally thought.
-The lesson learned: If you want to do something good do it yourself.
+The lesson learned: If you want to do something well do it yourself.